A Stochastic Partially Reversible Investment Problem on a Finite Time-Horizon: Free-Boundary Analysis: Introduction

 \section{Introduction}

-A firm represents the productive sector of a stochastic economy over a finite time horizon and it adjusts its production capacity $C$ by investing and disinvesting.
-The firm aims to maximizing its total net expected profit.
-In mathematical terms, following for instance \cite{PhamGuo}, this amounts to solving
+A firm represents the productive sector of a stochastic economy over a finite time-horizon and it adjusts its production capacity $C$ making repeatedly investments and disinvestments of arbitrary size (we do not require the investment-disinvestment rates to be defined) at given proportional costs.
+Since we consider a market with frictions the firm buys and sells capacity at different fixed prices and it aims at maximizing its total net expected profit.
+In mathematical terms, following for instance \cite{PhamGuo}, this amounts to solving the bounded variation control problem with finite horizon

-where the optimization is taken over all the nondecreasing processes $\nu_{+}$ and $\nu_{-}$ representing the investment and disinvestment strategy, respectively.
+where the optimization is taken over all the nondecreasing processes $\nu_{+}$ and $\nu_{-}$ representing the (cumulative) investment and disinvestment strategy, respectively.
 Here $\mu_F$ is the firm's manager discount factor, $c_{+}$ is the instantaneous cost of investment, $c_{-}$ is the benefit from disinvestment, $R$ the operating profit function and $G$ a terminal gain, often referred to as a \textsl{scrap function}.
-We assume that the production capacity $C^{y,\nu}$ follows a time-homogeneous, linear controlled dynamics with $\nu:=\nu_{+} - \nu_{-}$ (cf.\ (\ref{capacity}) below).
+We assume that the production capacity $C^{y,\nu}$ follows a stochastic, time-homogeneous, linearly controlled dynamics with $\nu:=\nu_{+} - \nu_{-}$ (cf.\ (\ref{capacity}) below).